FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Radio/1996/1996-12-15-kids-glorious-kids.md

 description: Bonnie Langford looks at the kids who have entertained, enthralled and engaged our attention over the decades.
 media: Radio 2
 post_description: Bonnie Langford looks at the kids who have entertained, enthralled and engaged our attention over the decades.
-categories: [BBC Radio 2, OnThisDay15December]
+categories: [BBC Radio 2, Bonnie Langford, OnThisDay15December]
 ---

 > Bonnie Langford looks at the kids who have entertained, enthralled and engaged our attention over the decades.